celery/celery/docs/userguide/monitoring.rst

         $ celery -A proj inspect reserved

-    This will list all tasks that have been prefetched by the worker, and is currently waiting to be executed (does not include tasks with an eta).
+    This will list all tasks that have been prefetched by the worker, and is currently waiting to be executed (doesn't include tasks with an eta).

 * **inspect revoked**: List history of revoked tasks